 Confidential testing means that your HIV test results will include your name and other identifying information, and the results will be included in your medical record.
 HIV-positive test results will be reported to local or state health departments to be counted in statistical reports.
 Health departments remove all personal information (including names and addresses) from HIV test results before sharing the information with CDC.
 CDC uses this information for reporting purposes and does not share this information with any other organizations, including insurance companies.

-Anonymous testing means you don’t have to give your name when you take an HIV test.
+Anonymous testing means you do not have to give your name when you take an HIV test.
 When you take the test, you receive a number.
 To get your HIV test results, you give the number instead of your name.

 Your health care provider can give you an HIV test.
 HIV testing is also available at many hospitals, medical clinics, substance use programs, and community health centers.
-Use this CDC testing locator to find an HIV testing location near you.
+Use CDC's GetTested treatment locator to find an HIV testing location near you.
+Getting tested through a professional health care provider is recommended; however, there are HIV self-testing kits available.
+Rapid self-test and mail-in self-test are the two types of HIV self-tests, but state laws regarding self-testing may limit their availability in a location.